radhamadhabdalai/MiLan/Chapter-8/Applications/ObjectDetectcion-new/YOLO/Readme.md

 ```

 ## Creating TF Record
 Copy `tfrecords.py` to your newly created `Datasets/yolo/` folder.
 Run `tfrecords.py` to generate TF Records.
-Make sure that all dependecies have been installed (eg. ray, PIL)
+All dependecies should have been installed (ray, PIL)
 ```bash
 conda activate yolo (your environment name) python tfrecords.py